globus/globus-compute/docs/endpoints/endpoints.rst

 ---------------------------------

 The ``--debug`` flag will not carry-over to the child user endpoint processes.
-In particular, the command executed by the manager endpoint process is:
+In particular, the command executed by the core endpoint process is:

 .. code-block:: python
    :caption: arguments to ``os.execvpe``